astronomer/docs/learn/airflow-snowflake.md

 import airflow_snowflake_complex from '!!raw-loader!../code-samples/dags/airflow-snowflake/airflow_snowflake_complex.py';
 import airflow_snowflake_sdk from '!!raw-loader!../code-samples/dags/airflow-snowflake/airflow_snowflake_sdk.py';

 [Snowflake](https://www.snowflake.com/) is one of the most commonly used data warehouses.
-Orchestrating Snowflake queries as part of a data pipeline is one of the most common Airflow use cases.
+Orchestrating Snowflake queries as part of a data pipeline is one of the most common Apache Airflow® use cases.
 Using Airflow with Snowflake is straightforward, and there are multiple open source packages, tools, and integrations that can help you realize the full potential of your existing Snowflake instance.

 This tutorial covers an example of orchestrating complex Snowflake operations with Airflow, including: